palmerr23/AudioToy/README.md

 Two small subsidiary PCBs complete the set: An I2C to GPIO expander to drive some functions on the input boards and provide level shifting for a WS2812B LED string, to indicate each channel's level.

 This repo has production Gerber files, a BoM and schematic for each of the boards, along with brief design notes.

+Copyright on this material is reserved.
+Permission is hereby granted for non-commerical production of these items.